Book Meeting

 2. Breakpoints:

 Breakpoints are specific screen sizes the design should adjust to provide the best user experience.
-For example, a design may have a breakpoint where the layout shifts from a three-column layout to a two-column layout on smaller screens.
+For the best ui examples, a design may have a breakpoint where the layout shifts from a three-column layout to a two-column layout on smaller screens.

 3. Content Prioritisation: